Inner City Living: Cooks Hill, Newcastle, Newcastle East, Newcastle West, Hamilton, Hamilton North, Hamilton South, The Junction, Islington

 Its proximity to the beach makes Darby Street the perfect place to while away a few hours over a coffee with friends after a refreshing morning swim.

-The iconic promenade is also the focus of a six-month City of Newcastle Streets As Shared Spaces trial that aims to improve the outdoor dining experience in this iconic “eat street” while also improving safety and accessibility for pedestrians and cyclists.
+The iconic promenade was also the focus of a six-month City of Newcastle Streets As Shared Spaces trial that aims to improve the outdoor dining experience in this iconic “eat street” while also improving safety and accessibility for pedestrians and cyclists.

 Outside of Darby Street, Cooks Hill is typified by streets lined by lush trees and Victorian terrace houses, making this suburb one of the most attractive in Newcastle.